 - Seal Cracks and Crevices -- Cracks in foundations, doors, or plumbing, spaces beneath doors, and snags in window or door screens are all potential entrance points.
 Seal these areas as much as possible to make it much more difficult for cockroaches to find an entrance.
 For the best results, search your items before bringing them inside your home as roaches will often hitch a ride in crates or carriers into your house.

 - Reduce Populations -- Make an immediate dent in cockroach populations with roach bait or roach powder which allows you to eliminate many cockroaches at once.
 Eliminate the remaining populations by setting glue traps in multiple places.
+You can also use a spray as a perimeter strategy to eliminate roaches on contact.

 - Clean, Clean, Clean -- Cockroaches are attracted to easily accessible food and food residues.
 Keep your home as clean as possible even if that means scrubbing drains and hard-to-reach areas underneath appliances.
 Once an infestation has been eliminated, clean areas where you noticed cockroaches to get rid of the scent they leave to attract more insects.